 Effetre Murano Trumpet Pendant Lamp

-Materials: Trumpet or bell style pendant lamp in striped glass with a red rim.
-Brass parts.
-Bakelite socket.
+Materials: Hand blown trumpet or bell style lampshade in white striped glass with a red rim.
+Some brass parts.
+Bakelite E27 socket.

 Cord Length: 30 cm / 6.29”

 Width: ∅ 54 cm / 14.96”

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.